Rafael-Keret/Quantitative_wood_anatomy/README.md

-# An open-source machine-learning approach for obtaining high quality quantitative wood anatomy data in _E. grandis_ and _P. radiata_.
+# An open-source machine-learning approach for obtaining high quality quantitative wood anatomy data from hard- and softwood trees.

 ## Purpose of repository

-This repository represents a method to analyse wood microsections of _E. grandis_ and _P. radiata_ using the bioimage analysis software QuPath (v0.4.3).
+This repository represents a method to analyse wood microsections of _E. grandis_ and _P. radiata_ using the bioimage analysis software QuPath (v0.4.4).
 Consequently, the relevant code for generating and exporting cell detections in QuPath are included.
 The automated quantitative wood anatomy (QWA) data produced in QuPath can be assessed for accuracy/reproducibility via the code available in the R scripts.

 ## Contents (code)